Cap d'Agde: Marina Centre Cap

 The initial marshland was formed by the flow of water from the Monts d'Agde.
-But the place became a salt producing place in 1910s'.
-It has been replaced by the marina.
-"Its a base for Mediterranean cruises to Spain (50 miles), the Balearics (200 miles) or Corsica (230 miles)".
-The marina is composed with one entrance, 10 basins forming a 35-hectares body of water dredged to 3 m.; attached to islands in administratively two parts, the public-accessible and not accessible ones.
+The area became a salt-producing place in the 1910s.
+The marina has occupied the area since, serving as a base for Mediterranean cruises to Spain (50 miles), the Balearics (200 miles) or Corsica (230 miles).
+The marina is composed of one entrance, 10 basins forming a 35-hectare body of water dredged to 3 m., attached to both the publicly-accessible and nonaccessible islands.

-The part between accessible Ile des Loisirs and non-accessible Ile St Martin is the part of the harbor where the boat's mooring ring to the quay is private and sold with the villa or apartment, a little part.

-The part between Ile St Martin and accessible Ile des Pêcheurs is the main part of the harbor where the boat's mooring ring is rented to the harbor master.
-Composed of 3100 mooring rings, this location is a home port with a small transit portion.
+The part between accessible Ile des Loisirs and non-accessible Ile St Martin is the part of the harbor that contains privately held moorings that are sold with real estate property.
+The part between Ile St Martin and accessible Ile des Pêcheurs is the main part of the harbor where the mooring rings are rented to the harbour master.
+Composed of 3,100 mooring rings, this location is a home port with a small transit portion.
+The marina features: